 “You know, in daycare, the bathroom is the networking space.
 You go in there, you talk to your friends, you exchange war stories,” says Anthony.

 “Well, then they go into these schools with these high ceilings in the bathrooms and no soap.
 Now, remember, we’ve constantly told children, wash your hands, wash your hands.
 They go into this germy space.
 They’re like, ‘Where’s the soap?’
 And they all freak out.
-And then they have to learn how to lock the door and the toilets.”
+And then they have to learn how to lock the door and use the toilets alone.”

 Little things parents can do to help

-If your child is emotionally ready to go to school, there are some really simple things you can do to prepare them during the school holidays, according to Anthony.
+If your child is ready to go to school, there are some really simple things you can do to prepare them during the school holidays before they begin, according to Anthony.

 “It takes a while to warm up to other children.
 And there can be this expectation that you’ve got a friend for life after the first week of school.
-And that’s not what it’s about, because sometimes those questions can induce anxiety in children,” warns Anthony.
+And that’s not what it’s about, because sometimes those questions [about making new friends] can induce anxiety in children,” warns Anthony.

-“In time, they will find their mojo and find their gang that they like to hang out with.”
+“In time,” says Anthony, “they will find their mojo and find their gang that they like to hang out with.”